Lisa David

 Assistant Director

 Sam has been a dedicated Harlamite since the summer of 2008.
 He was very nervous to go that first Sharon summer, but he loved it so much that he’s gone back ever since!
 After wrapping up his experiences as a camper and CIT, Sam started as a summer staff member in 2015, working first as a cabin counselor and then as a unit assistant and supervisor.
 In 2019, he was hired in a shared professional role, serving in the URJ CLASP Fellowship (Camp Leader and Synagogue Professional).
-Since then, he has been working as the Youth Engagement Coordinator at Northern Virginia Hebrew Congregation in Reston, VA, while spending his summers at camp in roles such as Gesher Supervisor and, most recently, Junior Camp Supervisor.
+In this fellowship, he served as the Youth Engagement Coordinator at Northern Virginia Hebrew Congregation in Reston, VA, while spending his summers at camp in roles such as Gesher Supervisor and, most recently, Junior Camp Supervisor.
+During this time, he earned a Graduate Certificate in Nonprofit Management from George Washington University.
+He was then hired to the Assistant Director position in 2023.

-Sam’s primary areas of focus will be Camp Harlam’s Program Department Areas, Marketing and Communications, and some of camp’s vast additional programming, including all-camp events, in partnership with Ellie
+Sam’s primary areas of focus are Camp Harlam’s program department areas, marketing and communications, and working in partnership with Ellie on some of camp’s vast additional programming, including all-camp events.

-Joining Harlam’s Professsional Staff is a dream come true for Sam and he can’t wait to get started!
+Being a part of Harlam’s Professional Staff is a dream come true for Sam!

 Rachel Steinberg